raphaelleroffo/raphaelleroffo.github.io/_posts/2021-11-16-intro-tutorial2.md

 ## VI.
 Exporting data / Saving in a different format and different CRS

-Let's imagine you want to export data in GeoJSON to play with it in kepler.gl ([Kepler only lets you load CSV of GeoJSON, in WGS84](https://docs.kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map#geojson)).
+Let's imagine you want to export data in GeoJSON to play with it in kepler.gl ([Kepler only lets you load CSV or GeoJSON, in WGS84](https://docs.kepler.gl/docs/user-guides/b-kepler-gl-workflow/a-add-data-to-the-map#geojson)).

 **Leave your CRS as it is for now**; the conversion will happen as we export a copy of your dataset.
 Now, right click on your polygon layer > `Export` > `Save features as...`